 “This village will allow more extensive study and exploration of this 470-acre nature study center,” said President Kenneth Garren.

-The late Boyd Claytor donated his farm to Lynchburg College in 1998.
+The late Boyd Claytor donated his farm to University of Lynchburg in 1998.
 The property boasts a variety of habitats from upland forests to wetlands, as well as the 7,700-square-foot A. Boyd Claytor III Education and Research Facility and the Belk Astronomical Observatory.
 Both facilities have enhanced the College’s educational and outreach programs, offering LC students and regional PreK-12 students and teachers an ideal resource for conducting hands-on, laboratory-based environmental research and astronomical observations.

 During an emotional unveiling of the bust of Boyd Claytor, Sakina Claytor said, “I know Boyd is looking down and I know he is very happy right now.”